Cryptocurrency in Iran: 2025-2026: Nobitex hack and use during air strikes

-Regulatory framework
+Regulations

 Mining regulations

 Iran legalized cryptocurrency mining in 2019, recognizing the potential for revenue generation amidst economic sanctions.
 However, the legalization came with heavy regulations, including requiring miners to sell their digital assets directly to the Central Bank of Iran (CBI).
 Licensed miners are also subjected to high energy tariffs, which have made mining financially unsustainable for many.
 This has led a significant portion of Iran's mining activities to go underground.

 Exchanges and transactional controls

 Iranian cryptocurrency exchanges such as Nobitex have been increasingly popular among citizens.
 However, these exchanges operate under stringent regulations.
 The Central Bank prohibits the use of foreign-mined cryptocurrencies for domestic transactions, reinforcing government control over the digital currency market.
 Despite these measures, many Iranians utilize virtual private networks (VPNs) to access foreign exchanges, circumventing local restrictions and avoiding scrutiny.